 With natural resources dwindling, it is imperative that new synthetic methods are developed that provide highly useful chemical building blocks, proceed in high yield and selectivity, yet generate little waste.
 Catalyst development, such as that being conducted in the Tunge group, will play an essential role in approaching this challenge.

-The ongoing research in the Tunge laboratory is focused on developing mild, waste-free, catalytic methods that facilitate the synthesis of usefull small molecules.
+The ongoing research in the Tunge laboratory is focused on developing mild, waste-free, catalytic methods that facilitate the synthesis of useful small molecules.
 In addition, they are engaged in detailed mechanistic studies of catalytic processes with the goal of advancing the fundamental knowledge of the chemical sciences.
 Thus, research projects in the Tunge group span several traditional disciplines with catalysis as the central theme.
 In particular we are interested in the application of the principles of catalysis toward selective synthesis of biologically active small molecules, combinatorial synthesis, and potential large-scale production of fine chemicals.

 Currently, a major research thrust of the Tunge group is the development of environmentally friendly methods for cross-coupling reactions.
 While catalytic cross-coupling reactions have made a significant positive impact in the synthesis of chemically-complex small molecules and natural products, such reactions typically require expensive, toxic, or highly basic reagents.
 Moreover, these reagents produce stoichiometric quantities of hazardous byproducts that are often difficult to remove from the product.
-With this in mind, the Tunge group is developing catalytic synthetic methods that capitalize on CO2 release as a driving force for the formation of reactive organometallics intermediates.
+With this in mind, the Tunge group is developing catalytic synthetic methods that capitalize on CO2 release as a driving force for the formation of reactive organometallic intermediates.
 This strategy utilizes ubiquitous carboxylic acids as substrates and avoids the use of expensive, toxic, or highly basic reagents.
 Ultimately, decarboxylative coupling allows access to a wide variety of useful organic molecules using an environmentally benign method.